darrarski/DRNet/README.md

 ## Instalation

 You can add DRNet library to your project as a git submodule, or just copy it manualy.
 The library was prepared to be used as a embedded framework in your app.
-Refer to example apps for hints.
+Refer to example app project for hints.

 ## Usage